Customizing with EIF and event configuration

 Processing in governance dapp

-- This event is monitored to update the governance staking records.
+- This event is monitored to update governance staking records.

 - Changes in stake balance influence voting power and governance participation.